airdeploy/airdeploy-docs/docs/flagger-sdk/overview.md

 ### Auto updatable configuration
 `Flagger` uses Server Side Events to make sure `FlaggerConfiguration` stays up to date.
-During the `init` method `Flagger` establishes and then maintains a connection with Airship enabling it to push new config.
+During the `init` method `Flagger` establishes and then maintains a connection with Airdeploy enabling it to push new config.

 That is why your application does not need to restart to get the new `FlaggerConfiguration`.
 Your app will get new `FlaggerConfiguration` as soon as you make changes in the Dashboard.